application-stacks/runtime-component-operator/config/manifests/description.md

 ### Integration with Knative (OpenShift Serverless)
 Deploy your serverless runtime component using a single toggle.
 The operator will convert all of its generated resources into [Knative](https://knative.dev) resources, allowing the application to automatically scale to 0 when it is idle.
 ### Application Lifecycle
 You can deploy your application container by either pointing to a container image, or an OpenShift ImageStream.
-When using an ImageStream the operator will watch for any updates and will automatically re-deploy the new image.
+When using an ImageStream the operator will watch for any updates and will automatically deploy the new image.
 ### Custom RBAC
 This Operator is capable of using a custom Kubernetes service account from the caller, allowing it to follow RBAC restrictions.
 By default, it creates a service account if one is not specified, which can also be bound with specific roles.
 ### Environment Configuration